TwinIsland/Canfig/readme_expect.md

 #### **Step 2: Compile the Definition**

-Compile your `.cand` file into a `.candy` executable configuration using our Python-based compiler:
+Compile your `.cand` file into a `.candy` intermediate plan using our Python-based compiler:

 ```shell
 python3 compiler.py sample.cand